-Writing the journal will help you to document your growing knowledge of marketing and your learning process.
-I encourage you to write in your journal after each class.
-It should become a personal lesson learned exercise that will help you to prepare for the Midterm and Final and in future projects.
+Writing this Journal will help you document your growing knowledge of marketing and learning process.
+I encourage you to write in your Journal right after each class.
+It should become a personal lesson-learned exercise that will help you prepare for the Midterm and Final and future projects.
 I encourage you to use a double-entry approach:

 - First part: Include descriptive information capturing in bullet points the main topics discussed in class.
-You don't need to include an explanation of the concepts. - Second part reflective portion: Add at least one self-reflection paragraph about the class content, activities, or even related to group dynamics, main obstacles found, connection between course content and your experience as a consumer.
+You don't need to include an explanation of the concepts; keep that in your own notes. - Second part reflective portion: Add at least one self-reflection paragraph about the class content, activities, or even related to team dynamics, main obstacles found, and connection between course content and your own experience as a consumer or future marketer.

-I will be the only person who will read the journals.
-I expect you to be open, honest, and provide constructive feedback about class materials and activities.
+I will be the only person who will read the Journals.
+I expect you to be open and honest and provide constructive feedback about class materials and activities.

-At the beginning of the semester, each student will create a Google Doc and share it with me in the journal assignment in CI Learn.
-Each week, you will type your entry in this same document in reverse chronological order (most recent entry first).
-Be sure to share the document with: "everyone with the link can comment".
-Journal entries need to be submitted online weekly before our Monday meetings (10 am).
-Only students with at least 9 entries (one per Unit/Module) will be awarded full credit.
-If a Unit/Module spams over two weeks, you should include a reflection per class session.
+At the beginning of the semester, each student will create a Google Doc and share it with me in the Journal assignment in CI Learn.
+Each week, you will type your Entry in this same document in reverse chronological order (most recent Entry first).
+Be sure to change the sharing rights to: "Everyone with the link can comment."
+Journal entries need to be submitted online after we finish each Module before we start the next one.
+Only students with at least 10 entries will be awarded full credit.
 No partial credit, no late submissions.

-Writing all reflection journal entries in the last week of the semester defeats the purpose of a weekly checking with yourself (and me).
+Writing all reflection Journal entries in the last week of the semester defeats the purpose of weekly checking with yourself (and me).
+Please don't ask me in December if you can write them - you can't reflect or recall how you were feeling and reacting, for instance, in the first week of class.